thanhnguyencanh/IRAF-SLAM/README.md

 3. Connect the camera to your computer using USB3 or the appropriate interface

-4. Run ORB-SLAM3.
+4. Run IRAF-SLAM.
 For example, for our D435i camera, we would execute:

 ```
 ./Examples/Stereo-Inertial/stereo_inertial_realsense_D435i Vocabulary/ORBvoc.txt ./Examples/Stereo-Inertial/RealSense_D435i.yaml